AASTHA-PANT0312/Apex-Personal-Fitness-Tracker-WebApp-using-AI-/README.md

 ### 📁 Dataset
-Due to file size constraints, all datasets are provided in a single zip (archive.zip) except merged_dataset 👉 After downloading datasets.zip, please extract it inside your project folder.
-It will create a datasets/ directory containing the following files:
+Due to file size constraints, all datasets are provided in a single zip (archive.zip) except merged_dataset
-Original Dataset Source:

 ➡️  [Fitbit Dataset by Animesh Mahajan on Kaggle](https://www.kaggle.com/datasets/animeshmahajan/fitbit-dataset)